laurendc/nannytracker/web/README.md

 ## Contributing

-1. Write tests for new features
+1. Write tests for new features using Vitest
-2. Ensure all tests pass
+2. Ensure all tests pass with `npm run test:run`
 3. Follow the existing code style
 4. Update documentation as needed